 While the fundamental principles of the iodine test remain unchanged, advancements in technology and analytical techniques have led to new applications and improvements in its sensitivity and precision.
 Current trends focus on enhancing the test's capabilities through innovative approaches.

 The use of digital imaging and spectrophotometry is also enhancing the precision and objectivity of the iodine test.
-Instead of relying on visual observation, researchers can use digital cameras and spectrophotometers to measure the intensity of the blue-black color quantitatively.
+Now, instead of relying on visual observation, researchers can use digital cameras and spectrophotometers to measure the intensity of the blue-black color quantitatively.
 This approach eliminates subjective errors and allows for more accurate and reproducible results.

 Tips and Expert Advice